PiyushKumarPU/Algorithms/Notes/self/Adv_DSA/mod1/Advanced DSA Contest 1.md

 1. [Class Notes](../../../class_Notes/Advance%20DSA%20Notes/8.%20Adv%20DSA%20Contest%201%20Discussion.pdf)
 2. [Class/Lecture Video](https://www.youtube.com/watch?v=juM5ocpNmgQ)

-**Note: I did not add problem solution approach to make you think once before looking into actual approch.**
+>Note: Solution approch is not added to think about it before looking at solution and its approach.

 ## Search in Rowwise and columnwise sorted matrix